stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/sre-authorization-roles-saap.md

 - Can manage resource quotas and limits on the cluster
 - Can add/manage NetworkPolicy objects
 - Are able to view information about specific nodes and PVs in the cluster, including schequotas and limits on the cluster
-- Can access the reserved ‘dedicated-admin’ project on the cluster, which allows for the creation of ServiceAccounts with elevated privileges and gives the ability to update default limits and quotas for projects on the cluster
+- Can access the reserved ‘saap-customer-admin’ project on the cluster, which allows for the creation of ServiceAccounts with elevated privileges and gives the ability to update default limits and quotas for projects on the cluster
 - Allow crud for saap-customer-admin on clusterresourcequotas